vapor/docs/4.0/docs/routing.md

 ### Metadata

 All route registration methods return the created `Route`.
-This allows you to metadata to the route's `userInfo` dictionary.
+This allows you to add metadata to the route's `userInfo` dictionary.
 There are some default methods available, like adding a description.

 ```swift
 app.get("hello", ":name") { req in